 CO alarms should be mounted in or near bedrooms and living areas.
-It is recommended that you install a Carrier CO alarm on each level of your home.
-DINING KITCHEN BEDROOM BEDROOM LIVING ROOM BEDROOM install only one CO alarm in your home, install it near bedrooms, not in the basement or furnace room.
+It is recommended that you install a Kidde CO alarm on each level of your home.

+When choosing your installation locations, make sure you can hear the alarm from all sleeping areas.
+If you install only one CO alarm in your home, install it near bedrooms, not in the basement or furnace room.